QryptInc/QryptInc.github.io/content/data_at_rest/_index.md

 +++

 ## Getting Started with the Data at Rest Client
 In the following guide, we will help you get started with encrypting your data with a One Time Pad using the Qrypt Data at Rest Algorithm (QDARA) client.
 This guide will show you how to encrypt a file containing the message “Hello World”.
-For more detailed instruction on using the command line interface, please reference our [QDARA Reference Guide](https://www.qrypt.com/qdara-ref-guide).
+For more detailed instruction on using the command line interface, please reference our {{< externalLink link="https://www.qrypt.com/qdara-ref-guide" text="QDARA Reference Guide" >}}.

 For decryption, there are two use cases: